System Design Space

 • Factors are verified: password, one-time code, passkey, client certificate, or workload key.

-• Authentication produces a verified subject, verification method, and identity claims.
+• It yields a verified subject, verification method, and identity claims — and the access decision downstream rests on exactly those.

 Authorization